Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Proud Warrior Race: They are fearless and highly disciplined warriors.
 The Elvish race has been fighting against the dark forces of Morgoth and Sauron for millennia.

-- Time Abyss: As immortal beings they don't even reach adulthood until age 50 at a minimum, and continue to be gloriously beautiful and youthful for their whole lives.
+- Time Abyss: As immortal beings, they don't even reach adulthood until age 50 at a minimum, and continue to be gloriously beautiful and youthful for their whole lives.
 Only their eyes show their full age.
-The oldest Elf living in Middle-earth is Círdan the Shipwright (seen in the films at the Grey Havens at the end of Return of the King) who is over 15,000 years old and Galadriel (and possibly Celeborn) isn't that far behind him, being born before the sun, the moon and the waking of man.
-Despite this, they are comparitively young compared to some of the Elves that still live in the Undying Lands.
+The oldest Elf living in Middle-earth is Círdan the Shipwright (seen in the films at the Grey Havens at the end of Return of the King) who is over 15,000 years old, and Galadriel (and possibly Celeborn) isn't that far behind him, being born before the sun, the moon and the waking of man.
+Despite this, Galadriel is almost young compared to some of the Elves that still live in the Undying Lands, although Círdan is one of the oldest Elves in all of Arda. note

 Lord Elrond Half-Elven